skaraoglu/Approximate-Inference/README.md

 ## Usage of the functions

+* .\exp.py runs the experiment for LW, GS and MH for a single evidence.
-* .\exp.py runs the experiment for LW, GS and MH (with p values of .75, .85 and .95) without evidence.
-Outputs "experiment_results.txt".
+* .\exp2.py runs the experiment for LW, GS and MH (with p values of .75, .85 and .95) with evidence *(randomly selected root and leaf nodes).
+Outputs "experiment_evidence_results.txt" and from previous experiment "experiment_results.txt".
 * .\readResults.py needs "experiment_results.txt" file to read results for each method, calculate variances and writes the results to "read_results.txt"
-* .\exp2.py runs the experiment for LW, GS and MH (with p values of .75, .85 and .95) with evidence *(randomly selected root and leaf nodes).
-Outputs "experiment_evidence_results.txt"
 * .\readResultsEvidence.py needs "experiment_evidence_results.txt" file to read results for each method, calculate variances and writes the results to "read_evidence_results.txt"
 * .\plotResults.py requires "read_results.txt" and "read_evidence_results.txt" files, creates and saves the plots for each test (5 in total) and saves to a .png file with method name.
 * .\cpt.py is a helper function to calculate relative effectiveness when CPT Entries are close to 0/1.
 Averages over each methods for given nodes in BN.